Mbed-TLS/mbedtls-framework/docs/framework-design.md

 If a change in the framework repository breaks a consuming repository, it should ideally be split into two parts: one that adds the new feature, and one that removes the old feature.
 The new feature may be gated by a compilation directive if it's convenient to have only one of the versions at compile time.

 1. Make and merge a pull request in the framework repository with a backward-compatible change.
-2. Update all affected consuming repositories to switch to the new version of the framework repository.
+2. Update all affected consuming repositories to:
+    1. update the framework submodule to the new version;
+    2. migrate all uses of the old feature to the new feature.
 3. Make and merge a pull request in the framework repository that removes the old version of the feature.

 #### Watershed approach for backward-incompatible framework changes

 If a change in the framework repository breaks a consuming repository, it is possible to make it in a single step in the framework repository.
 However, this makes it mandatory to reflect this change in consuming repositories the next time they are updated.
 Therefore this should only be done if the change can be reflected quickly and there are no other urgent pending framework-submodule updates.

-1. Make a pull request (PR) in the framework repository with a backward-compatible change.
+1. Make a pull request (PR) in the framework repository with a backward-incompatible change.
-2. In each affected consuming repository, make a PR that switches to the new version of the framework repository.
+2. In each affected consuming repository, make a PR that updates the framework submodule to the new version and changes the code to work with the updated framework code.
 Wait for those PR to be approved and passing the CI.
 3. Merge the framework PR.
 4. Update the PR in the consuming repositories and merge them.